 Otitis externa, commonly known as an ear infection, is characterized by inflammation of the soft tissue components of the external ear canal.
-It is a common condition in cats.
+It can affect cats but is more common in dogs.

 Several factors may predispose your cat to ear infections, including: Abnormal ear conformation or anatomy such as nasopharyngeal polyps (more common in young cats)